sreeharsha-rav/ai-apps/rag-doc-loader/README.md

 - Need better documents to generate embeddings from.
 The current document is a simple text document with no specific structure.
 - The document loader is optimized to load given text document at `./src/db/neon_info.txt`.
 This can be improved to accept any text document.
 - More cleaning and preprocessing can be done to the text before generating embeddings.

+## Contributing

+Feel free to contribute to this project.
+Please create an issue or a pull request with your suggestions or improvements.

+## License

+This project is under MIT license.